Call Now

 Here are the basics every pro should know when pricing lawn jobs:

-Choose the right pricing model: Flat-rate pricing is the best fit for most residential mowing: Hourly pricing works better for overgrown lawns and one-time cleanup work.
+Choose the right pricing model: Flat-rate pricing works best for most residential mowing.
+Hourly pricing works better for overgrown lawns and one-time cleanup work.

-Overgrowth, obstacles, and long drive times should trigger surcharges:: Don’t bury those costs in your base rate.
+Charge more for overgrowth, obstacles, and long drive times: Don’t bury those costs in your base rate.

 Table of contents